hashicorp/terraform-exec/CONTRIBUTING.md

 While we appreciate the effort that goes into preparing PRs, there is always a tradeoff between benefit and cost.
 The costs involved in accepting such contributions include the time taken for thorough review, the noise created in the git history, and the increased number of GitHub notifications that maintainers must attend to.

-In the case of `terraform-plugin-sdk`, the repo's close relationship to the `terraform` repo means that maintainers will sometimes port changes from `terraform` to `terraform-plugin-sdk`.
-Cosmetic changes to the SDK repo make this much more time-consuming as they will cause merge conflicts.
-This is the major hidden cost of cosmetic PRs, and the main reason we do not accept them at this time.

 #### Exceptions

-We belive that one should "leave the campsite cleaner than you found it", so you are welcome to clean up cosmetic issues in the neighbourhood when submitting a patch that makes functional changes or fixes.
+We believe that one should "leave the campsite cleaner than you found it", so you are welcome to clean up cosmetic issues in the neighbourhood when submitting a patch that makes functional changes or fixes.